FishlandicFishy/lexicring/archival/languages/genalphid-language.md

 ## Grammar

+### Emotive language

 There are a few cases documented where emotion is expressed through language.

 For example, \*wa˥ɛ˨ and \*wa˥y˥li˥da˩ both mean "what is this?", but \*wa˥ɛ˨ carries a neutral emotion while \*wa˥y˥li˥da˩ has an unidentified emotion.

+### m̩-prefix

+The purpose of the prefix `m̩-` is currently unknown.